Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Decsion tree and ensemble methods.md

 3. Test the base learners on the second part.
 4. Using the predictions from 3) as the inputs, and the correct responses as the outputs, train a higher level learner.

 Note that steps 1) to 3) are the same as cross-validation, but instead of using a winner-takes-all approach, we combine the base learners, possibly nonlinearly.
-It is a little similar with **composition** of functions.
+It is a little similar with **composition** of functions in mathematics.

 * http://www.machine-learning.martinsewell.com/ensembles/stacking/
 * https://www.jianshu.com/p/46ccf40222d6